ajitrajasekharan/bert_vector_clustering/README.md

 In essence clustering reorders the manuaally labeled entities for a term into the different context independent meanings of the term, based on the cased versions of the term in the vocabulary.

-# bootstrap labeling
+### Bootstrap labeling for NER file generartion.

+To create bootstrap_entities.txt file from the manually labeled terms, execute run.sh with option 6.

 When starting in a new domain with no labels, start with an empty labels.txt and bootstrap_entities.txt.
-Cluster (run.sh with option 1 folllowed by 0) and then examine cluster pivots to label them.
-Then rerun clustering and select candidates from inferred.txt.
+Cluster (run.sh with option 6).
 Add this to bootstrap_entities.txt list and repeat.

-Note the bootstrap labeling addresses the labeling of terms that appear in clusters.
-However, there may be terms that are not clustered (singletones/empty).
-It might be worthwhile labeling at least some of these manually since they could appear in run time contexts as neigbors.
-In practice, we potneitally could for the most part get away without this, but it is worth keeping this mind to improve performance say for unsupervised NER.
+When we start from sracth for a new domain we would need to label some terms as shown in this repo.

 # License